T-Mosher/ml-support/ex1/ex1-faq.md

 The submit process was changed after the videos were recorded.
 Now all parts of the exercise are evaluated each time you run the submit script.

-### Q3) I am using Octave 4.0.0, and I get some errors when I run the submit script.
+### Q3) I am using Octave, and I get some errors when I run the submit script.
 What can I  do?

-Do not use Octave 4.0.0 - it has a fatal error for the submit script.
-Use Octave 4.0.1 (or later), or MATLAB.
+Do not use Octave 3.8 or 4.0.0 - they have errors for the submit script.
+Use Octave 6.2.0 (or later), or switch to MATLAB Online.

 See the "Installation Issues" section of the Resources menu.